OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/configuration.md

 Finally, the `stdlib` field stores information about linked EVM packages.
 Its address is stored in `<stdlib-address>`, and its name in `<stdlib-name>`, matching that in `zos.json`.
 The `custom-deploy` field will be present only when a version of the EVM package is deployed using the `--deploy-dependencies` flag of the `push` command, in which case `<custom-deploy>` will be `true`.
 The remaining addresses, `<app-address>`, `<package-address>`, and `<provider-address>` store the addresses of the `App`, the `Package`, and the current `ImplementationProvider` respectively.

-The naming of the file will be `zos.<network>.json`, but note that `<network>` is not taken from the name of the network's entry in the Truffle configuration file, but is instead inferred from the cannonical network id associated to the entry.
-For example, if the Truffle cofiguration file defines the following networks:
+The naming of the file will be `zos.<network>.json`, but note that `<network>` is not taken from the name of the network's entry in the Truffle configuration file, but is instead inferred from the canonical network id associated to the entry.
+For example, if the Truffle configuration file defines the following networks:

 ```json
 networks: {